 Dark roast coffee beans are black in color.
-They have this shiny surface because of oil on its surface.
+They have this shiny surface because of the oil on their surface.
 They have a significant amount of bitterness.
 These beans are perfect for espresso and lattes.
 Also, the addition of milk brings out their taste even more.
 In today’s well-connected world, you can get ground coffee from any hipster coffee shop or even your local grocery store.
 And that is great, but apparently pre-ground coffee is not the best.

 Grinding your own coffee definitely is the best way to brew personal coffee.
 This claim is not just backed by all the aesthetic coffee lovers and hipsters out there, it is also backed by science.
 It is really simple.
 And the pre-ground coffee beans are more susceptible to becoming stale and losing their original, rich taste.
 This mostly happens because of air and moisture.

 The air contains a lot of gases and elements including oxygen.
-And you remember how your half-opened bag of tortillas go stale if you do not pack it tight?
+And you remember how your half-opened bag of tortillas goes stale if you do not pack it tight?
 Well, the same thing happens to your ground coffee beans as well.

-Your coffee contains complex compounds like caffeine, riboflavin etc. that gives it its signature aroma and taste.
+Your coffee contains complex compounds like caffeine, riboflavin, etc. that gives it it’s signature aroma and taste.
 Most of these compounds are not stable so they react with oxygen in the air and bring about oxidation of the coffee beans.
 This oxidation results in a loss of great taste and aroma.

 When you grind your coffee beans, you start this process.
-Unless you do not brew your coffee right away, this process will cause loss of the signature flavor and aroma of the coffee beans.
+Unless you do not brew your coffee right away, this process will cause a loss of the signature flavor and aroma of the coffee beans.
 This is one reason why you should brew only freshly ground coffee.

 Another reason is moisture.
 As we saw, some coffee beans have oil deposited on them.
-These oils are soluble in water meaning it can mix with water.
+These oils are soluble in water meaning they can mix with water.
 This water-oil solubility is the reason why coffee tastes so delicious and rich.
-As we already know, our air has a high moisture content and this moisture in the air also reacts with the oils present on the coffee beans.
+As we already know, our air has high moisture content and this moisture in the air also reacts with the oils present in the coffee beans.
 When you grind the coffee beans, the surface area required for the moisture to get absorbed by the coffee beans also increases.
 This again spoils the taste of your coffee.

 And the last reason for grinding your own coffee beans is carbon dioxide depletion.
 Coffee beans are very porous, this allows easy diffusion of gases into and out of the coffee beans.
 But when you grind your coffee beans, the porosity of the coffee beans increases due to an increase in surface area.